ashleypiamonte/ashleypiamonte/README.md

 ## About Me

 Hi!
-I'm Ashley D. Piamonte, a BSIT student passionate about web development and design.
+I'm Ashley D. Piamonte, a BSIT student and future Business Analyst passionate about leveraging technology and data to solve business problems.

 - 🌱 Learning Object Oriented Programming
 - 💻 Building simple static sites or single-page web applications using HTML, CSS, and JavaScript.